With Asite, you can publish multiple revisions to any project file you can access.

 2. On the file listing area, click the 'Upload' dropdown at the top right and select 'Files' to publish files to Asite.

-3. A popup screen will appear allowing you to select files for publishing.
+3. A pop-up screen will appear, allowing you to select files for publishing.

 4. Select the file revision to be published and drag it to the 'Drag Files Here' area or click the 'Select Files' button to browse and select the required files.